Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 But the guy that found and manufactured the evidence with Charmella was the prosecutor in the case against the target of the investigation.

-And I think thanks to, you know, I think it was John Solomon and his fantastic reporting.
+And I think thanks to, you know, I think it was John Solomon in his fantastic reporting.

-You know, there is also all these different uh FBI agents or ex-fbi agents that are coming out in support of Agent Friends.
+You know, there is also all these different FBI agents or ex-FBI agents that are coming out in support of Agent Friend.

-So there is there, there's there's a little bit of uh hope amidst all of this, I think.
+So there's a little bit of hope amidst all of this, I think.

 A lot of guys I used to work with.